-When planning to buy a car, the idea of purchasing a normal car or an armored vehicle must have surpassed your mind.
-No doubt both the cars are used for transportation purposes, yet armored cars are different from the regular ones.
+When planning to buy a car, purchasing a normal or armored vehicle must have surpassed your mind.
+No doubt both cars are used for transportation purposes, yet armored vehicles differ from regular ones.

 Armored cars are used widely by many dignitaries, politicians, and celebrities to avoid the public eye.
-At the same time, some individuals and companies may use them for safe transportation of valuable items or even cash.
-It is not possible to undermine the levels of security measures that should be undertaken for their safety.
+At the same time, some individuals and companies may use them to safely transport valuable items or even cash.
+It is impossible to undermine the security measures that should be undertaken for their safety.
 For these reasons, armored vehicles carry their preference over normal cars.

-However, the major differential between armored cars and normal vehicles is that the former protects its occupants from unexpected terror or ballistic attacks.
+However, the major difference between armored cars and normal vehicles is that the former protects occupants from unexpected terror or ballistic attacks.

 The difference between the two types of cars can be illustrated as follows.